Synexcu/GGRED/README.md

     > [!NOTE]
     > Alliances page development is still underway.
 It is still not yet available for view.

+- 25/01/2024 (GMT+8)
+    - Renamed commander roles
+    - Added Commisioned Officers, Line Officers, and Privates to the lineup (used to only be Commander and Deputy Commanders)
+    - Fixed animation for member cards
+    - Upcoming: NA branch of the clan "CIMA" for future update.

 ## Contribution

 Very huge thanks for AREA44 for the Astro template.
 Go check out his repository: https://github.com/AREA44/astro-shadcn-ui-template